 Focus groups and interviews

 Focus groups and interviews are based on a set of questions or discussion points.
+Sometimes they might include visual concepts and even product samples to trial.
 They are most effective for qualitative research, as they let you explore people's opinions and attitudes (e.g. how they feel about your products and what improvements they would like to see in your business).

 When preparing for focus groups and interviews, you need to develop a list of questions and key points so that you can have a productive conversation with your participants.
 To get the most out of a focus group or interview: